snirandjan/CISI/README.md

 # CISI
-Code for the development of the Critical Infrastructure System Index (CISI)
+Package to calculate the Critical Infrastructure System Index (CISI)